BadiaValdes/docs/c#/beginning.md

 #### File

-The file class allow us to interact with the PC file system.
-Lest's see an example:
+The file class allows us to interact with the PC file system.
+Let's see an example:

 ```c#
 string textFilePath = @"C:\Users\MyUser\data.txt"; // Set the location